-A syringe and plastic pipe are supplied for filling of the boiler.

-The boiler is filled with water through the safety valve bush, housed under the dummy steam dome on top of the boiler.
-The dome is a substantial and heavy item, being machined from solid brass.
-Care is needed when removing the dome, especially when the engine is hot, as the dome itself will be hot.
+A syringe and plastic pipe are supplied for initial filling of the boiler.
+The boiler is filled with water through a plug under the dummy steam dome on top of the boiler.
+The dummy steam dome is a substantial and heavy item and care is needed when removing it, especially when the engine is hot, as the dome itself will be hot.
 Take care not to drop the dome onto the locomotive, as the weight of it may damage the model.
-Lift off the dome then remove the safety valve/filler plug by unscrewing it with the large knurled ring around its base.
-Fill the boiler right to the top with clean water.
+Lift off the dome then unscrew the large knurled plug complete with safety valve and, using the syringe supplied, fill the boiler right to the top with clean water.
 Distilled water is recommended if available.
 As an alternative to distilled water if this is unavailable, clean tap water can be used in soft water areas.
-Also, rain water or water from a dehumidifier can be used provided that it is adequately filtered.
-Many people now use rain water passed through a paper wine or coffee filter to remove any particles or debris in the water.
+Also, rain water or water from a dehumidifier can be used provided that it is adequately filtered

-Do not use deionised water as this type of water may cause long term damage to the boiler and fittings.
+Do not use deionised water as this may cause long term damage to the boiler and fittings.

 There has to be a space above the water to allow steam to be raised so, insert the end of the plastic pipe into the boiler and withdraw 30ml of water with the syringe.
-Replace the safety valve finger tight then place the dummy steam dome over it.
+Replace the plug, finger tight followed by the outer dome.